LoopKit/loopdocs/docs/faqs/loop-faqs.md

 - - -

-## Will I be able to the *Loop* app on a plane?
+## Will I be able to use the *Loop* app on a plane?
 Or in the mountains?

 Yes.
 The *Loop* app does not require internet or cell coverage to work.
 So long as the *Loop* user has Bluetooth enabled on the iPhone, then the CGM and DASH pod (or RileyLink for Eros or Medtronic pumps) will still be able to do their work with the *Loop* app and your pump/Pod.